 - Nylon ropes

-Ratchet straps come in different designs that can be used to bind items in different sizes.
+Truck Ratchet Straps come in different designs that can be used to bind items in different sizes.
 They aren’t only used to secure your furniture pieces during transit but are also good for tying down boxes, machines, and even vehicles.

 They come in different sizes.
 Straps that are two inches wide have a load limit of 3,333 lbs.
 Three-inch-wide straps have a load limit of 5,000 lbs.